wojtha/mouse_melon/README.md

      Then 'then is defined'
       And 'and is defined'
       And 'and it has arguments', 'hello', 1 end

+  scenario 'Steps as Steps' do
+    Step 'given is defined'
+    Step 'when is defined'
+    Step 'then is defined'
+  end

   scenario 'Steps as triangle bullets' do